 - 11.1 Neither the Customer nor BT or BT Business Direct excludes or restricts its liability for death or personal injury caused by its own negligence or the negligence of its employees or agents acting in the course of their employment or agency or for fraudulent misrepresentation or to any extent not permitted by law.

 - 11.2 Subject to Clause 11.1, neither party shall be liable to the other or to any third party, whether in contract, tort, under statute or otherwise (including in each case negligence) for any of the following types of loss or damage whether direct or indirect arising under or in relation to the Contract or any part of it:

-- (a) any loss of profits, revenue, opportunity, wasted expenditure, business contracts, business interrupxion, wasted expenditure anticipated savings, goodwill, or revenue; and/or
+- (a) any loss of profits, revenue, opportunity, wasted expenditure, business contracts, business interruption, wasted expenditure anticipated savings, goodwill, or revenue; and/or

-- (b) any loss or corrupxion or destruction of data; and/or
+- (b) any loss or corruption or destruction of data; and/or

 - (c) any special, indirect or consequential loss or damage whatsoever. whether or not that party was advised in advance of the possibility of such loss or damage.

 - 11.3 Subject to clauses 11.1, and 11.2, the Customer, BT and BT Business Direct accept liability to the other in contract, tort (including negligence) breach of statutory duty or otherwise for direct loss to a value not to exceed: